 As a general rule, the core of engineered flooring is more dimensionally stable than solid wood flooring because of its multiple layers of plywood, high-density fiberboard, or hardwood.
 However, large humidity swings, excess moisture, and lack of climate control will cause an engineered floor to fail just like a solid wood floor.

 Experts in the wood flooring industry recommend measuring for MC and RH before and during installation.
 Relying on old-fashioned methods of feeling the wood or eyeballing the sub-floor can be risky, resulting in costly problems later.

-Wagner Meters offers a complete line of wood moisture meter products designed to meet almost any use, and they can measure the MC of the majority of wood flooring species used today.
-Their proprietary pinless technology offers fast and accurate readings of the wood’s MC without leaving unsightly pin hole damage.
-For instance, Wagner Meters’ MMC220 Extended Range digital wood moisture meter reads MC between 5-30% up to a three-quarter-inch depth.
+Wagner Meters offers a complete line of wood moisture meter products designed to meet almost any use, and they can measure the MC of the majority of wood flooring used today as well as subfloors and wood materials.
+Wagner Meters’ Orion® wood moisture meters pinless technology offer fast and accurate readings of wood’s moisture content without leaving unsightly pin hole damage.

 It’s important to take moisture measurements at the time of delivery, before acclimation, after acclimation, and after job completion.
 Waiting until the floor shows defects from shrinking and cupping may be too late to file a claim since the MC at the time of delivery cannot be determined.

 Concrete Moisture and RH Concerns

 Although engineered flooring can be installed successfully on either on-grade or above-ground concrete slabs, it’s critical to understand that moisture measurement and management are necessary for the concrete slab as well as the hardwood flooring.
 Like wood, concrete has independent, changeable moisture levels that vary with changes in ambient RH.